BachmannAlexis/BachmannAlexis/README.md

-@BachmannAlexis
+- Alexis Bachmann
-Bioinformatics, Systems Genetics and Metabolism
+- Bioinformatics, Systems Genetics and Metabolism
-R and python
+- R and python